percona/pmm_dump_docs/docs/installation.md

 ## Binary installation

-You can download the latest version of PMM Dump from [Percona website](https://www.percona.com/get/pmm-dump).
-Once downloaded, set executable bit for the `pmm-dump` binary file and you are ready to use it.
+You can download the latest version of PMM Dump from the [Percona website](https://www.percona.com/get/pmm-dump).
+Once downloaded, set the executable bit for the `pmm-dump` binary file and you are ready to use it.

 ``` {.bash data-prompt="$" }
 $ curl -OL https://www.percona.com/get/pmm-dump